 The natural ingredients in Exposed Acne Treatment includes:

-Passion Flower Extract: While there hasn’t been much research on whether this works for acne, it has been shown to help with inflammation by soothing the skin.
+- Passion Flower Extract: While there hasn’t been much research on whether this works for acne, it has been shown to help with inflammation by soothing the skin (study).
 So while it doesn’t treat acne, it prevents it.

-Aloe Vera: A recent “buzz” product, aloe vera has been used to calm inflammation – which is a perfect way to at least reduce the appearance of pimples.
+- Aloe Vera: A study has shown that aloe vera, a recent “buzz” product, can be used to calm inflammation – which is a perfect way to at least reduce the appearance of pimples.

 The Scientific side